From vision to action perspective

 Wild nature

 The north-south connections along the Wormdal and Anselderbeekdal valleys are part of the NNN and form an important link in the European ecological main structure.
 We cherish and strengthen these natural, wild areas so that they remain a robust structure.
-Within these areas, recreational use in the form of walking and cycling is possible in various places.
-The Green Lung
+Within these areas, recreational use in the form of walking and cycling in various places is possible.
+The Green Lung (Anstel Valley), Carisborg, Berenbos, Hambos, Peschbeemden, and the area near Rolduc Abbey form the feeding areas for these structures.
+These feeding areas are also found in other landscape types with a different protected status.
+It is important, especially for the NNN, to continue to view the various landscapes in context and to connect and strengthen them.

-recreational outdoor area Holzkuil/Carisborg, Berenbos, Bergbos, and Schouffertsbos.
+Holzkuil/Carisborg, Berenbos, Bergbos, and Schouffertsbos.
 These areas form an important link between the built-up area and the surrounding nature.
 They are crucial to ensuring a healthy living environment.
 There is room here for more uses, such as sports and games.
 These are also places where the nature reserve can extend further into the city.
 This creates a stronger connection with and appreciation of the beautiful landscape.

 Other rural areas and agriculture

 Agriculture will always remain an important part of rural areas.
-Preserving agriculture goes hand in hand with strengthening the landscape and biodiversity.
+Preserving that agriculture goes hand in hand with strengthening the landscape and biodiversity.
 Kerkrade is not a large-scale agricultural municipality.
 We see that, in addition to their business interests, farmers also play an important role in maintaining our landscape.
 Think of the slopes, valleys, and open vistas that make Kerkrade so special and beautiful.
 On some steep slopes, land use will change to prevent erosion and flooding, allowing them to develop into valuable grasslands with landscape features.
-This strengthens nature and makes the rural area attractive to residents and recreational users.
+This strengthens nature and makes the countryside attractive to residents and recreational users.

 The agricultural areas are located in the Anstel Valley, the Ham, the area north of Eygelshoven, near the hamlet of Baalsbruggen and Rolduc Abbey.
 The municipality aims to use its land strategically within the landscape framework (applying a more active land policy) to enable sustainable agriculture, focused on strengthening the landscape and improving biodiversity.
 Together with partners such as the Limburg Landscape Foundation, Rolduc, and farmers, we are looking at how we can intelligently combine agriculture, (cultural) landscape, and nature management.

-Parks In addition to rural green spaces, Kerkrade also has urban green spaces in the form of city parks.
+In addition to rural green spaces, Kerkrade also has urban green spaces in the form of city parks.
 City parks are an important "stepping stone" for people to enjoy recreational activities in green spaces close to home.
 The parks are designed to be biodiverse and climate-proof.
-The parks also offer space for activities and festivities by making room for small-scale catering, toilets, rest areas, and play and sports facilities.
+The parks also offer space for activities and festivities by making room for small-scale catering facilities, toilets, rest areas, and play and sports facilities.

 Neighborhood greenery